Skip to content

 What It Looks Like

-Stand on a dock and look at a catamaran with an axe bow: the stem – the leading edge of the hull – is very nearly vertical, like the face of a cliff.
+Stand on a dock and look at a catamaran with an axe bow: the stem – the leading edge of the hull – is very nearly vertical, like cliff face.
 It doesn’t lean forward into the water and it doesn’t sweep elegantly back.
-The name “plumb bow” comes from the old builders’ plumb line, a weight on a string that hangs perfectly vertical.
+The name “plumb bow” comes from the builders’ plumb line, a weight on a string that hangs vertical.
 That’s exactly how the stem looks.
 “Axe bow” refers to a particularly thin, knife-like entry – literally shaped like the blade of an axe.

 What It Does

-The axe/plumb bow maximises waterline length.
+The axe/plumb bow is a good balance between waterline length and deck length.
 Because the bow doesn’t overhang the water, every inch of hull is doing useful work – effectively giving you a longer racing lane for the same overall boat length.
 The vertical entry also means the hull slices into oncoming waves rather than riding up over them.
-Think of the difference between chopping through a log and trying to roll over one.
+Think of the difference between chopping through a log and sawing through one.

 Advantages